2ndSightLab/random/README.md

 yq . file.yaml
 ```

-# ran an AWS command that returns a lot of records or less and type ctrl-c instead of q and now nothign you print shows on screen
+# ran an AWS command that returns a lot of records or less and type ctrl-c instead of q and now nothing you print shows on screen
 ```
 reset
 ```